DeviesDevelopment/blog/content/posts/2023-06-01_a-structured-approach-to-work-with-software-development-tasks.md

 Once you're satisfied with the plan, grab the next item.
 Rinse and repeat.

+---

 I like to think of this approach as applying an agile workflow to a single task.
 You start with refinement and planning - Making sure you understand the task, define sub tasks, prioritize.
 Then, you deliberately work on single items, driving them to completion before starting new ones - Just like the tasks in your sprint board.

-When I work on tasks in this way I feel that it's easier to maintain focus, and I constantly feel a sense of progress when completing things in the high level plan.
+When I use this approach I feel that it's easier to maintain focus, and I constantly feel a sense of progress when completing things in the high level plan.
 By delaying and taking note of new ideas, I avoid context switching while making sure that I don't forget important stuff.
+If you recognize your own behavior in my description of working in a non structured way - Please try this out!

 Hope you found it interesting.
 Thanks for reading!